andlo/mycroft-skills-list-gitbook/skills/animelist-skill.AIIX.md

 ---
-description: Installation of skill:
+description: Installation of skill
 ---

 ### _animelist-skill.AIIX_
 ## Description:
-Installation of skill:
+Installation of skill

-Download or Clone Git run: git clone  inside optmycroftskills Create optmycroftskills folder if it does not exist Extract Downloaded Skill into a folder.
+Download or Clone Git run git clone  inside optmycroftskills Create optmycroftskills folder if it does not exist Extract Downloaded Skill into a folder.
 "Animelist-skill".
 Clone does not require this step Copy the Animelist-skill folder to optmycroftskills folder.